 This sense of purpose enhances our overall picture of ourselves.
-The concept that we are created for purpose becomes a part our thinking and motivation as Christian women and results in more fulfilling lives.
+The concept that we are created for purpose should become an important part our thinking.
+This will motivate us as Christian women and lead to more fulfilling lives.

-Our purpose rests securely in the significance we experience through Christ Jesus; its by-products are true kindness and service to others.
-Important to our self-esteem is connectedness to others.
-We are to love our neighbours as ourselves, and as we love others (Mathew 22:3).
-Then we find happiness and personal fulfilment.
+Our purpose rests securely in the significance we experience through Christ Jesus and its by-products are true kindness and service to others.
+Related to our self-esteem is our connectedness to others.
+We are to love God with all our hearts and our neighbors as ourselves (Mathew 22:37-38).
+Only then can we find happiness and purpose for our lives.

 We Choose to be Great through Serving Others